 A guide to Spanish citizenship and permanent residence

 Holding an EU long-term permanent residence permit allows you to stay on as a resident in Spain while retaining your own nationality and passport.
-With a Spanish permanent resident you will get most of the same benefits enjoyed by Spanish citizens as long as you fulfil certain conditions, like being able to support yourself financially.
+As a Spanish permanent resident you will get most of the same benefits enjoyed by Spanish citizens as long as you fulfil certain conditions, such as being able to support yourself financially.
 You can move around the EU for limited periods, and longer with permission.

-If you become a Spanish citizen, however, you will need to give up your original nationality and passport.
+If you become a Spanish citizen, however, you will need to give up your original nationality and passport, unless you qualify for an exemption (see below).
 You will enjoy all the same rights as other Spanish citizens, as well as become a citizen of the EU with freedom of movement throughout the EU.
 You can also vote in European elections.